 Ay 143.
 Reading and Independent Study.
 Units in accordance with work accomplished.
 The student should consult a member of the department and have a definite program of reading and independent study outlined.
 Approval by the student’s adviser must be obtained before registering.
 36 units of Ay 142 or Ay 143 required for candidacy for graduate students.
 Graded pass/fail.

 Ge/Ay 159.
 Planetary Evolution and Habitability.
 9 units (3-0-6).
 For course description, see Geological and Planetary Sciences.

 Ay 215.
 Seminar in Theoretical Astrophysics.
 9 units (3-0-6); second term.
-Course for graduate students and seniors in astronomy and planetary science.
+Course for graduate students and seniors in astronomy.
+Topic for 2017–18 will be astronomical transients (with an emphasis on optical and infrared transients), including supernovae, novae, tidal disruption events, stellar mergers, superluminous supernovae, transients in the luminosity gap between novae and supernovae.
 Students will be required to lead some discussions.
-Topic will be selected based on student interest.
-Not offered 2016–17.
+Instructors: Kasliwal/Phinney

 Ay 218.
 Extrasolar Planets.
 9 units (3-0-6); third term.
 Not offered 2017–18.